muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 - **requires** that the session exists
 - **effects** changes the start time to startTime

-Subtiltes: An employee might forget to end or start a session on time, so there exists actions to remedy this.
+Subtleties: An employee might forget to end or start a session on time, so there exists actions to remedy this.

 ## Conference Room Booking
 **concept** RoomBooking\[Rooms, User]